ArshiaYousefnia/GopherGuardian/README.md

 On detection of a down endpoint, alert is sent.
 Normal delay metrcis are also logged to provide easier monitoring.

-Currently only Telegram Bot is supported for Alerting.
+Currently Email and Telegram Bot is supported for Alerting.

 ## Install and Build
 ```shell